 - Would placing the “Shop Now” section in a more prominent position result in a higher conversion rate?

 - The email is slightly too wordy for most users, so it would be advisable to experiment with section length.

 Calls to action will be essential if you want to inspire your subscribers to do something, whether that’s following your social media profiles or buying your latest product.

 However, despite the abundance of advice going around on how to design CTA buttons, you must remember that your branding and your audience require personalized solutions.

 For example, companies will often use phrases like “Read more” or “Learn more” when sending content.
 Nonetheless, it’s worth trying out more creative solutions, such as the ones used by Adidas Runtastic below.

 Another important thing you should test is the timing of when you send out the emails.
+Use an email sequencing tool to send all the emails at the right time when your users are online.
 While your newsletter client will provide analytical data about when your messages were opened by subscribers, it’s worth checking whether sending at a specific time will increase visibility, and consequently, the likelihood of opens and clicks.